Forest City Stockade: 1862 Dakota War

-September 3, 1862 - The Forest City Stockade was built by planting a double row of logs on end, three feet into the ground and ten feet protruding out, approximately 120 feet square.
+The Forest City Stockade was built September 3, 1862 by planting a double row of logs on end, three feet into the ground and ten feet protruding out, approximately 120 feet square.

-September 4, 1862 - 250 Indians appeared at 3am, and finding the stockade, resorted to burning, random shooting and stealing horses which had not been secured yet.
+The following day, 200 Sioux appeared around 3am, and finding the stockade, resorted to burning, random shooting and stealing horses which had not been secured yet.
 Ten to Twelve Indians were reportedly killed, and one soldier injured, one barn and six houses belonging to Wm Richardson, Milton Gorton, James P. Howlett, Dudley Taylor, A. B. Hoyt, William Richards, and A. C Smith burned.